Instead of giving the usual apple-themed items this school year, give these Candy-filled Light Bulb Teacher Gifts and watch their faces light up!

 - Tape Runner

 1: Print out the fun tags I made for you on white cardstock.
-Just click on the image below or click on this Light Bulb Teacher Gift Printable Tags link to open the PDF document to print.
+Just click on one of the linked versions below to open the Free Printable PDF document to print.
+Each version uses a different font but they all use the same phrase and design.

 2: Punch or cut out your tags.

-The tags print with a faint gray circle you can use to guide you as cut them with regular scissors or you can go old school and use some zigzag scissors.
-You know how long I’ve had those zigzag scissors?
-20 years people!
-And I still like to use them sometimes.
+The printed tags have a faint gray circle you can use to guide you as cut them with regular scissors or you can go old school and use some zigzag scissors.
 You can also use a 2-inch circle punch or a circle cutter.
 Crafter’s choice.
 And of course, you can use your cutting machines, but I bet I could hand cut these faster than it takes to set all of that up.

-3: Punch out circles with your 2.5-inch circle punch on the yellow cardstock.
+3: Punch out circles with your 2.5-inch circle punch and the yellow cardstock.

 4: Use the tape runner to put adhesive on the back of the white circles and stick them to the yellow circles.